harveybc/trading-signal/README.md

     ```

 6. **Run the Preprocessor**:
-    - On Windows, run the following command to verify installation (it uses all default values, use preprocessor.bat --help, for complete command line arguments description):
+    - On Windows, run the following command to verify installation (it uses all default values, use trading-signal.bat --help, for complete command line arguments description):
         ```bash
-        preprocessor.bat
+        trading-signal.bat

     - On Linux, run:
         ```bash
-        sh preprocessor.sh
+        sh trading-signal.sh
         ```

 7. **Run Tests (Optional, requires external repo)**: